the-pinbo/Verilog-HDL-Reference/README.md

 - in procedure they are evaluated when invoked
 - functions describe combinational logic and do not generate latches
 - good way to reuse procedural code since modules cant be invoked within a procedure
+- automatic – local variables are allocated new for each function call

 #### declaration